-To support economic operators in DPP compliance tasks, the EC should make a specific request to member states for generalized deployment support.
+To support economic operators in DPP compliance tasks, the EC should make a specific request to member states for generalized deployment support and industry should be involved in the design of these mechanisms.
 However, to ensure alignment between the support activities proposed by all member states, the EC should further deploy a "DPP implementation support centre" which would simultaneously:

-- Serve as neutral expertise "bureau" providing contacts and financing expertise, - Run training and information events, - Collect success stories and share them for inspiration, - Design and provide open-source training material for all.
+- Serve as neutral expertise "bureau" providing contacts and financing expertise, - Run training and information events, - Collect success stories, best practices and share them for inspiration, - Design and provide open-source training material for all.